Anvith11/anvith11.github.io/_projects/visualizations.md

   - justcharts
 ---

-# 🧠 Visualization Assignment — Building Inventory Dataset
+# 🧠 Visualization Assignment — Homework 5

 Below are two visualizations created using **Python + Altair + Vega-Lite** based on the University of Illinois building inventory dataset.